practicalli/clojure/clojure-tools/projects/namespace.md

 ## Including specific parts of a namespace
-If the library you are including is the predominant purpose of that namespace, a good example is clojure.test, then you can include specific functions from that namesapce.
+If the library you are including is the predominant purpose of that namespace, a good example is clojure.test, then you can include specific functions from that namespace.

-Using `:refer` in the `requre` expression provides a way to include specific vars directly in the current namespace, as if it had been defined there.
+Using `:refer` in the `require` expression provides a way to include specific vars directly in the current namespace, as if it had been defined there.
 Referring a var means it no longer requires a namespace qualifier.

 ```clojure
 (ns my-namespace.core